agcheyne/helpDocs/globalDirectories.md

 ### C shell
-Very similar except we use the following.
+Very similar except we use the `.cshrc` file and use the following
 ```c
 setenv DATA_DIR /path/to/data
 setenv OUT_DIR /path/to/output